arpfic/Organous_OSC/USAGE.md

  * Note      : For now, INTENSITY is almost useless : we just launch coilOff if == 0
  * Function  : *menu_main_coil()*

-#### OSC msg  : /main/oe ff CYCLE_RATIO PERIOD_SEC
- * Purpose   : set OE FastPWM config and control blinking of all LEDS at the same time
- * Note      : can be used in conjunction with other functions -- currently we DON'T touch ENABLE table
- * Function  : *menu_main_oe()*

 #### OSC msg  : /main/motor iif PORT NEXT_PORT SPEED
  * Purpose  : drive motor function.
 SPEED set between -1 and +1
  * Note     : This is a PUSH/PULL configuration